 1. Take the Airport MRT (Mass Rapid Transit) from Taoyuan Airport

 When taking the MRT from Taoyuan Airport, make sure you take the express train and not the commuter train!
-It will be about 15 minutes faster because there are fewer stops.
+It will save you about 15 minutes because there are fewer stops on the express train.
 You can check the train schedule on Google Maps.

 2. Private Car from Taoyuan Airport to Taipei City